-At What a Life Tours, we know that size does matter and our experience suggests that the “more the merrier” theory really doesn’t apply to tour groups.
-By limiting our group size to 8 guests or fewer, we leave plenty of room for last-minute flexibility and one-on-one interaction with your tour guide.
-Our insider experts are eager to please, so don’t hesitate to pick your guide’s brain for hidden gem nuggets of wisdom to keep you exploring the city like a native Roman even after the tour has finished.
+At What a Life Tours, we know that size does matter and our experience suggests that the “more the merrier” theory doesn’t really apply to tour groups.
+By limiting our group size to just 8 guests or fewer, we leave plenty of room for last-minute flexibility and one-on-one interaction with your tour guide.
+Our insider experts are eager to please, so don’t hesitate to pick your guide’s brain for hidden nuggets of wisdom to keep you exploring the city like a native Roman even after the tour has finished.
 The perfect finale to the perfect night tour of Rome!

 What you'll experience